JBlitzar/stor/JOURNAL.md

 The STM pins were unfortunately not... charitably labelled.
 I used a lot of cmd+f.

 Also some confusion between VDD/VDDA and GND/GNDA.
-Since I'm not doing any analogue stuff, I merged them.
+Since I'm not doing any analog stuff, I merged them.
 Basically, the reddit PSU situation was way overengineered.
 That's why I went with the TPS.

 So I guess research and schematic both took a surprising amount of time here.